mackenziestarr/books/algorithms-sedgewick/src/1.fundamentals/1.1-basic-programming-model/notes.md

 __Java arrays__

-an abstract collection of primative data types
+an abstract collection of primitive data types
 - passed by reference (e.g. a[i] = 2; a = b; b[i] // 2)
 - support for two-dimensional arrays
 ```java